newjersey/navigator.business.nj.gov/content/src/fundings/the-small-business.md

   - All
 sector: []
 publishStageArchive: null
-summaryDescriptionMd: >-
-  The Small Business Bonding Readiness Assistance Program prepares small, minority-, and women-owned businesses to obtain surety bonds, which will make them more competitive when applying for state and federal government contracts.
+descriptionMd: The Small Business Bonding Readiness Assistance Program prepares small, minority-, and women-owned businesses to obtain surety bonds, which will make them more competitive when applying for state and federal government contracts.
 ---

 ## Eligibility

 - Small businesses, with particular emphasis on minority- and women-owned businesses

-> **Benefits**
+> ### Benefits
 >
 > A comprehensive series of classes, workshops, and strategic counseling sessions covering a variety of topics relevant to small businesses in all sectors.